 What is Now continued…

-In the previous chapter, we were shown the First Four Letters that John was told to write to the Seven Churches.
-In Chapter 3, John writes the remaining Three Letters.
-These letters follow the same pattern found in the messages to the First Four Churches with each letter containing instructions for the local churches concerning what is now, followed by instructions for anyone who has ears to hear concerning the martyrs.
+In the previous chapter, we were shown the First Four Letters that John wrote to the Seven Churches, which form the Second Section of the Book of the Revelation concerning what is now.
+In Chapter 3, we will read the contents of the remaining Three Letters.
+These letters will follow the same pattern found in the messages to the First Four Churches with each letter containing instructions for the local churches, followed by a promise to those who will follow the Lord in martyrdom.

 The Letter to the Church in Sardis

 “To the angel of the church in Sardis write: These are the words of him who holds the seven spirits of God and the seven stars.
 I know your deeds; you have a reputation of being alive, but you are dead.
 Wake up!
 Strengthen what remains and is about to die, for I have found your deeds unfinished in the sight of my God.
 Remember, therefore, what you have received and heard; hold it fast, and repent.
 But if you do not wake up, I will come like a thief, and you will not know at what time I will come to you.
 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 The one who is victorious will, like them, be dressed in white.
 I will never blot out the name of that person from the book of life, but will acknowledge that name before my Father and his angels.
 Whoever has ears, let them hear what the Spirit says to the churches.
 Rev. 3:1-6

 As with the previous Four Letters to the churches, the description of the church in Sardis could fit the description of any number of churches today.
 In this way, the instructions found in the Letters to the Seven Churches are applicable to our current times and still fit the description of what is now.

 The Letter to the Church in Philadelphia